gnoff/react-tunnel/README.md

 ## Best Practices

-`react-context-provider` uses React's context feature to make provided props available to children regardless of how deep they are.
+`react-tunnel` uses React's context feature to make provided props available to children regardless of how deep they are.
 While this is powerful it also can be abused and make for a nightmare to manage.

 It is reccommended that this functionality be used to provide generally static properties that don't change much if at all based on the local conditions of the injecting component.
 Examples might include